-- 0-Needs Improvement: minimal evidence of understanding and commitment to the disposition - 1-Developing: some evidence of understanding and commitment to the disposition - 2-Meets Expectations: considerable evidence of understanding and commitment to the disposition
+0-Needs Improvement: minimal evidence of understanding and commitment to the disposition 1-Developing: some evidence of understanding and commitment to the disposition 2-Meets Expectations: considerable evidence of understanding and commitment to the disposition

-Disposition Associated Indicators 1.
-Demonstrates Needs Improvement Developing Meets Expectations Effective Oral Communication Skills □ Does not consistently Demonstrates strong Demonstrates professional demonstrate oral communication skills professional oral professional oral as evidenced by using communication skills as communication skills as appropriate language, evidenced by using evidenced by making grammar, and word appropriate language, major errors in choice for the learning grammar, and word choice for the learning language, grammar, environment, yet makes and word choice some common and environment noticeable errors П □ Varies oral □ Does not vary oral Strives to vary oral communication as communication to communication as motivate students as evidenced of some evidenced by evidenced by students demonstrating a encouraging lack of participation participatory behaviors monotone voice with visible lack of student participation Choice of vocabulary is Occasionally uses Communicates at an either too difficult or vocabulary that is either age appropriate level as too simplistic too difficult or too simplistic evidenced by explaining content specific vocabulary
+Disposition A Associated Indicators 1.
+Demonstrates Effective Oral Communication Skills Needs Improvement 0 Developing 1 Meets Expectations 2 Does not consistently demonstrate professional oral communication skills as evidenced by making major errors in language, grammar, and word choice Demonstrates professional oral communication skills as evidenced by using appropriate language, grammar, and word choice for the learning environment, yet makes some common and noticeable errors Demonstrates strong professional oral communication skills as evidenced by using appropriate language, grammar, and word choice for the learning environment Does not vary oral communication to motivate students as evidenced by monotone voice with visible lack of student participation Strives to vary oral communication as evidenced of some students demonstrating a lack of participation Varies oral communication as evidenced by encouraging participatory behaviors Choice of vocabulary is either too difficult or too simplistic Occasionally uses vocabulary that is either too difficult or too simplistic Communicates at an age appropriate level as evidenced by explaining content specific vocabulary

 Disposition Associated Indicators 2.
-Demonstrates Effective Written Communication Skills Needs Improvement 0 Developing 1 Meets Expectations 2 Communicates in tones that are harsh or negative as evidenced by fostering negative responses Communicates respectfully and positively but with some detectable negative undertones, evidenced by unproductive responses Communicates respectfully and positively with all stakeholders as evidenced by fostering conventional responses Demonstrates major spelling and grammar errors or demonstrates ☐ Demonstrates common errors in spelling and grammar ☐ Demonstrates precise spelling and grammar frequent common mistakes
+Demonstrates Effective Written Communication Skills Needs Improvement 0 Developing 1 Meets Expectations 2 Communicates in tones that are harsh or negative as evidenced by fostering negative responses Communicates respectfully and positively but with some detectable negative undertones, evidenced by unproductive responses Communicates respectfully and positively with all stakeholders as evidenced by fostering conventional responses Demonstrates major spelling and grammar errors or demonstrates Demonstrates common errors in spelling and grammar Demonstrates precise spelling and grammar frequent common mistakes

 Disposition Associated Indicators 3.
-Demonstrates professionalism Danielson: 4f; InTASC: 9(o) Needs Improvement 0 Developing 1 Meets Expectations 2 Does not respond to communications and does not submit all assignments Delayed response to communications and late submission of assignments Responds promptly to communications and submits all assignments ☐ Fails to exhibit punctuality and/or attendance ☐ Not consistently punctual and/or has absences Consistently exhibits punctuality and attendance Crosses major boundaries of ethical standards of practice ☐ Crosses minor boundaries of ethical standards of practice ☐ Maintains professional boundaries of ethical standards of practice Divulges inappropriate personal life issues at the classroom/workplace as evidenced by uncomfortable responses from others Occasionally divulges inappropriate personal life issues into the classroom/workplace, but this is kept to a minimum ☐ Keeps inappropriate personal life issues out of classroom/workplace ☐ Functions as a group member with no participation Functions as a collaborative group member as evidenced by minimal levels of participation towards productive outcomes or monopolizes conversation ☐ Functions as a collaborative group member as evidenced by high levels of participation towards productive outcomes
+Demonstrates professionalism Danielson: 4f; InTASC: 9(0) Needs Improvement 0 Developing 1 Meets Expectations 2 Does not respond to communications and does not submit all assignments Delayed response to communications and late submission of assignments Responds promptly to communications and submits all assignments Fails to exhibit punctuality and/or attendance Not consistently punctual and/or has absences Consistently exhibits punctuality and attendance Crosses major boundaries of ethical standards of practice Crosses minor boundaries of ethical standards of practice Maintains professional boundaries of ethical standards of practice Divulges inappropriate personal life issues at the classroom/workplace as evidenced by uncomfortable responses from others Occasionally divulges inappropriate personal life issues into the classroom/workplace, but this is kept to a minimum Keeps inappropriate personal life issues out of classroom/workplace Functions as a group member with no participation Functions as a collaborative group member as evidenced by minimal levels of participation towards productive outcomes or monopolizes conversation Functions as a collaborative group member as evidenced by high levels of participation towards productive outcomes

-4. Demonstrates a positive and enthusiastic attitude Marzano: 29 Needs Improvement 0 Developing 1 Meets Expectations 2 Often complains when encountering problems and rarely offers solutions ☐ Seeks solutions to problems with prompting Actively seeks solutions to problems without prompting or complaining Resists change and appears offended when suggestions are made to try new ideas/activities ☐ May tentatively try new ideas/activities that are suggested yet is often unsure of how to proceed ☐ Tries new ideas/activities that are suggested Demonstrates a flattened affect as evidenced by lack of expressive gestures and vocal expressions Overlooks opportunities to demonstrate positive affect Demonstrates an appropriately positive affect with students as evidenced by verbal and non-verbal cues
+Disposition Associated Indicators 4.
+Demonstrates a positive and enthusiastic attitude Marzano: 29 Needs Improvement 0 Developing Meets Expectations 1 2 Often complains when encountering problems and rarely offers solutions Seeks solutions to problems with prompting Actively seeks solutions to problems without prompting or complaining Resists change and appears offended when suggestions are made to try new ideas/activities May tentatively try new ideas/activities that are suggested yet is often unsure of how to proceed Tries new ideas/activities that are suggested Demonstrates a flattened affect as evidenced by lack of expressive gestures and vocal expressions Overlooks opportunities to demonstrate positive affect Demonstrates an appropriately positive affect with students as evidenced by verbal and non-verbal cues